bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

     // ...

     Ok(Some(Ibc3ChannelOpenResponse {
-        version: IBC_APP_VERSION.to_string(),
+        version: msg.channel().version.clone(),
     }))
 }
 ```

-This function should verify the order type of channel and the counterparty’s version and respond its own version to the counterparty’s module.
+This function should verify the order type of the channel and the counterparty’s version and respond to its version to the counterparty’s module.

 ### IBC Channel Connect